 Are you, dear reader, feeling lonely, depressed or anxious?
 Have you ever felt like dying or thought about committing suicide?
 Allow me to share with you some wonderful news about God’s grace!
 I’m going to tell you about the time I “committed” suicide.
 I use the word “committed” (past tense) because I was dead (technically) and was revived at the hospital.

-I was raised in an abusive home and my family members were not professed Christians.
+My family members were not professed Christians, and I was raised in an abusive home.
 I attended church sporadically, generally whenever a friend would invite me.
 I believed in God and prayed to Him, and even saw answers to my prayers at times.
 But I never had the opportunity to attend church on a regular basis.

 Someone to Love

 A few months later, with all my “baggage” unfortunately still intact, I met Steve, who later became my husband.
 A mutual friend of ours introduced us and I fell in love with him on our first date.
 He was so unlike any of the other men in my life (family, friends or otherwise).
 He didn’t drink, smoke, use drugs, curse, hit me, watch TV all day, etc.—he was perfect!
 At least I thought so.
 Although it was difficult and uncomfortable for me to learn to relate to someone like Steve (having been accustomed to abuse, it was easier and more comfortable to be around abusive people), someone who seemed much healthier than me emotionally, spiritually and physically, I knew that I needed him.
 I knew I wanted to spend my life with him.